 From da Vinci to Vermeer to the Artograph DB300, now to the new Flare150, Inspire1000, and Impression1400, the projector is long-recognized as a vital tool in the palette of artists, crafters, designers, and more.
 Projectors, digital or opaque, project an image onto a surface for layout, design, tracing, scaling, and viewing.
 This allows the artist or crafter to design and compose with greater speed and accuracy, while still maintaining creative integrity and control.
 The new digital projectors also offer a wealth of tools to let the artist see and evaluate different aspects of the artwork at various points during the creation.
 Art is in the artist.
 Projectors are among their most valuable tools.

 Choosing a Projector

-You must first determine what your needs and limitations are.
+You must first determine what your needs are.
 Below are some things to consider to help you get on the right track: